 Link to article: Cambridge University Press

-Article Name: IMMIGRATION LAW—THIS LAND IS MY LAND, OR IS IT?: STATUTES OF LIMITATION WITHIN THE CONTEXT OF THE IMMIGRATION AND NATIONALITY ACT
+Article Title: IMMIGRATION LAW—THIS LAND IS MY LAND, OR IS IT?: STATUTES OF LIMITATION WITHIN THE CONTEXT OF THE IMMIGRATION AND NATIONALITY ACT

 Summary: This article argues that undocumented immigrants should be entitled to a legal defense based on statutes of limitations from government enforcement agencies.
 The “statute of limitations” is a legal concept that mandates a certain period of limitation in bringing certain kinds of legal action—in the case of undocumented immigrants, being prosecuted for removal.
 In addition, the article criticizes the lack of sympathy and examination of the positive and peaceful impacts of these immigrants once they have entered and settled in America.
 Unfortunately, American law is designed to protect only American citizens, which, and especially under the Trump Administration, enables lawmakers to turn a blind eye on the need for a statute of limitations for these vulnerable individuals.
 The Immigration and Nationality Act tends to only favor the entry of immigrants with some sort of professional specialty that contributes to the advancement of the American society.
 With the current political climate and with the Republican Congress in full control of the INA, the author fears that immigration policies are becoming highly susceptible to manifest injustice.
 In conclusion, the current legal system’s failure to establish statutes of limitation in the case of undocumented immigrants undermines American values of equality and fairness.

 Link to full article: Western New England Law Review